Your Starter Guide

 Type of Reptile

 There are few reptiles available to us here in New Zealand mainly the Blue Tongue Lizard, Bearded Dragon, Water Dragon and some Geckos.
-When deciding on the species of retile you are wanting to purchase, it is always important to consider how big will the animal grow, and what will you do when it reaches that size?
-The Blue Tongue you once purchased at 12cm has now grown to 45cm and has out grown its enclosure.
-What do you do now?
+When deciding on the species of reptile you are wanting, it is always important to consider how big the animal will grow so you can purchase the appropriate enclosure and items.

 Accommodation needs (habitat/husbandry)

 It's important to provide the proper living environment for your reptile.
-Cages or vivarium’s need to be escape-proof and you must provide enough space for mobility.
+Vivarium’s need to be escape-proof, have good ventilation, enough space for mobility and all the accessories you will need inside the enclosure.
 You also need to consider factors like cleaning, sanitizing, and routine maintenance.

 Feeding and nutrition needs